Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: III. Application to parton distributions

-We turn to the application at hand: the use of \eq{fsw} to compute the quark distribution function of a nucleon.
+The next step is to use \eq{fsw} to compute the light flavor sea of a nucleon.
 Consider the role of the pion cloud in deep inelastic scattering, (Fig.~\ref{fig:diag}).
-One needs to include terms in which the virtual photon hits (a) the bare nucleon, (b) the intermediate pion~\cite{Sullivan:1971kd} $(\pi B)$ and (c) the intermediate baryon $(B\pi)$ while the pion is in the air.
-The effects of the Weinberg-Tomazowa term vanish because the pion density operator is diagonal in the pion flavor index.
+One needs to include terms in which the virtual photon hits (a) the bare nucleon, (b) the intermediate pion~\cite{Sullivan:1971kd} and (c) the intermediate baryon $B$ of the $(\pi B)$ Fock-state component.

+The effects of the Weinberg-Tomazowa (WT) term vanish because the deep-inelastic scattering (DIS) operator, represented by X in the figure is diagonal in the pion flavor index.
+Deep inelastic scattering is a form of virtual Compton scattering.
+This scattering operator only takes a pion of a given charge into a pion of the same charge.
+This operator cannot change a flavor index so there is no effect.
+In more detail, denoting the DIS operator as ${\cal M}_{bb}$ the evaluation of the WT looks schematically like $\t^a\e^{abc}\pi^b\partial_\m\pi^b {\cal M}_{bb}=0$.
+Of course, the electromagnetic interaction, which explicitly depends on the charge of the pion and is off-diagonal in the flavor indices, does yield a contribution as has been known for a long time, see {\it e.g.} \cite{Burkardt:2012hk}.
+However, any implication that the WT term leads to a contribution to DIS is simply wrong.

+Another key assumption of the present model is that quantum interference effects involving different Fock space components are negligible because different final states obtained from deep inelastic scattering by the pion and by the nucleon are expected to be orthogonal.